danishanis/ETL-HealthCare-Fund-Factoring/README_start_here.md

 # Senior Data Engineer Take‑Home (Factoring Fund ETL MVP)

+This project involves creating an ETL pipelie using Apache Airflow.
+The pipeline extracts data from ...
+(Add transformation details here)... and loads it into a Postgres database.
+The entire workflow is orchestrated by Airflow, a platform that allows scheduling, monitoring and managing workflows.

+The project leverages Docker to run Airflow and Postgres as services, ensuring an isloated and reproducible environment.

 This folder only contains sample data and a minimal Docker/Python scaffold.
 The full assignment brief is in the document you received.

 ## Structure